fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     As the tree grows, finer and finer partitions of the feature space are created, reducing the error of the predictions.
-This process continues until a pre-specified condition is met, such as that all terminal nodes, referred to as leaves, contain at least a given minimum number of observations, or that the depth of the tree, as determined by the number of nodes or recursive splits from the root node to the leaves, has reached a certain maximum value.
+This process continues until a pre-specified condition is met, such as that all terminal nodes, referred to as leaves, contain at least a minimum number of observations, or that the depth of the tree, as determined by the number of nodes or recursive splits from the root node to the leaves, has reached a maximum value.
     </p>

     <p>